IN THIS LESSON

 2. Sleep Associations

-If a baby always falls asleep while being rocked or fed, they may need that same thing to fall back asleep in the middle of the night (Ferber, 2006).
+Sleep associations are the conditions a baby learns to rely on to fall asleep.
+If a baby always falls asleep while being rocked or fed, they may expect the same condition when they wake in the middle of the night.

 3. How Parents Respond